2007–08 Ole Miss Rebels men's basketball team: Recruiting

-The Rebels signed three recruits during the November signing period, including Zach Graham, a 6-foot 5 small forward out of Peachtree Ridge High School in Suwanee, Georgia, where he earned All-State honors during his senior season.
+The Rebels signed three recruits during the November signing period, including Zach Graham, a 6-foot-5 small forward out of Peachtree Ridge High School in Suwanee, Georgia, where he earned All-State honors during his senior season.
 Rivals.com ranked him as the number 29 small forward and number 137 overall player in the nation.
-Also a star quarterback, Warren decided to pursue college basketball following his participation at a skills camp.
-Also signed was Kevin Cantinol, a 6-foot 8 center out of Clearwater, Florida, though originally from Martinique.
+Also a star quarterback, Graham decided to pursue college basketball following his participation at a skills camp.
+Also signed was Kevin Cantinol, a 6-foot-8 center out of Clearwater, Florida, though originally from Martinique.
 Despite having played organized basketball for only three years, Cantinol received All-Conference honors while playing for Calvary Christian High School.
-The last signing of the year was Chris Warren, a 5-foot 11 point guard out of Dr. Phillips High School in Orlando, Florida.
+The last signing of the year was Chris Warren, a 5-foot-11 point guard out of Dr. Phillips High School in Orlando, Florida.
 Warren earned All-State honors as a junior and was ranked the number 20 point guard in the nation by Scout.com.
 Warren chose Ole Miss over Old Dominion and VCU.

-During the later signing period, the Rebels signed shooting guard Trevor Gaskins, measuring 6-foot 2.
+During the later signing period, the Rebels signed 6-foot-2 shooting guard Trevor Gaskins.
 Out of Chattahoochee High School in Alpharetta, Georgia, Gaskins was ranked as a three-star recruit and the number 18 recruit in the state by Rivals.com.
 Gaskins chose Ole Miss over Tennessee and Florida State.
-Also signed was 6-foot 7 small forward Wesley Jones out of Pearl River Community College in Poplarville, Mississippi.
-Jones, one of the top junior college recruits in the country, receiving All-America second-team honors during his sophomore campaign.
+Also signed was 6-foot-7 small forward Wesley Jones out of Pearl River Community College in Poplarville, Mississippi.
+Jones, one of the top junior college recruits in the country, received All-America second-team honors during his sophomore campaign.

-The Rebels also picked up 6-foot 5 shooting guard Terrence Watson out of Mott Community College in Flint, Michigan.
-Watson earned All-America honors after leading Mott to a National Junior College Athletic Association national championship. picked Ole Miss over Charlotte, Houston, Detroit Mercy, Western Michigan, Marshall, and UAB.
+The Rebels also picked up 6-foot-5 shooting guard Terrence Watson out of Mott Community College in Flint, Michigan.
+Watson earned All-America honors after leading Mott to a National Junior College Athletic Association national championship.
+Watson picked Ole Miss over Charlotte, Houston, Detroit Mercy, Western Michigan, Marshall, and UAB.

-The Rebels' final signing was that of Malcolm White, a 6-foot 9 power forward out of Genesis One Christian School in Mendenhall, Mississippi.
-Beating out offers from Florida, Tennessee, Georgia, Florida State, and USC, Ole Miss nabbed a four-star recruit according to Rivals.com, who also ranked him as the number 86 player in the country, making White the highest-rated recruit in Ole Miss' incoming class.
+The Rebels' final signing was that of Malcolm White, a 6-foot-9 power forward out of Genesis One Christian School in Mendenhall, Mississippi.
+Choosing Ole Miss over offers from Florida, Tennessee, Georgia, Florida State, and USC, White was a four-star recruit according to Rivals.com, who also ranked him as the number 86 player in the country, making White the highest-rated recruit in Ole Miss' incoming class.